Sightseeing in Majorca

-Discover the different aspects of Palma with a cheap flight to Majorca from Jet2.com, from the magnificent architecture of the Cathedral to the picturesque fishing villages and contemporary Art Galleries.
+Discover the different aspects of Palma, from the magnificent architecture of the Cathedral to the picturesque fishing villages and contemporary art galleries.
 The stunning La Seu is a 14th century Gothic cathedral positioned proudly guarding the bay of Palma.
-More recently in 1901, renowned Spanish Architect, Antoni Gaudí, was invited to take over part of the cathedral's restoration and many of Gaudí's contributions can still be seen today.
+More recently in 1901, renowned Spanish Architect Antoni Gaudí was invited to take over part of the cathedral's restoration and many of Gaudí's contributions can still be seen today.

 Palau de l'Almudaina, Palma

-The Palau de l'Almudaina (Almudaina Palace) is a 14th century palace that acted as a former residence for Spanish Royals and the 14th century fortress Castell de Bellver (Castle of Bellver), which was also used as a prison and still features carvings on the walls made by French prisoners.
+The Palau de l'Almudaina (Almudaina Palace) is a 14th century palace that acted as a former residence for Spanish Royals.
+The 14th century fortress Castell de Bellver (Castle of Bellver) was also used as a prison and still features carvings on the walls made by French prisoners.
 The castle also features a museum and is occasionally used as a concert venue.

 Art Galleries in Palma

-If you prefer Art to Architecture then Palma is also home to many art galleries such as the Spanish Contemporary Art Museum which is home to works by artists such as Pablo Picasso, Joan Miró and Salvador Dalí.
+If you prefer art to architecture then Palma is also home to many art galleries such as the Spanish Contemporary Art Museum, home to works by artists such as Pablo Picasso, Joan Miró and Salvador Dalí.

 Caves du Drach, Palma

 The Caves du Drach are situated close to the marina town of Porto Cristo.
-These beautiful, natural, limestone caves feature spectacular stalagmites and stalactites and further inside is an auditorium by an underground lake where you are able to enjoy a light show to classical music to highlight the magnificence of the cave formations.
+These beautiful, natural, limestone caves feature spectacular stalagmites and stalactites.
+Further inside is an auditorium by an underground lake where you are able to enjoy a light show to classical music to highlight the magnificence of the cave formations.

 La Rambla, Palma